Raihanul Abedin: Water Board Authority and Development

-Health issues became a concern, once researchers and studies found that various chemical concentrations were found to be ten times higher than the standards set by World Health Organization.
-This, according to the board was due to the disposal of industrial effluents that no government board monitored regularly at the time.
+Health issues became a concern, once researchers and studies found that various chemical concentrations were found to be ten times higher than the standards set by the World Health Organization.
+This, according to the board, was due to the disposal of industrial effluents that no government board monitored regularly at the time.

-In 2008, the online billing system was introduced for the utility board and it heralded mixed signals from the citizens mainly because of spotty Internet services and in 2009, WASA increased water tariff by 20 percent, only after a month after a five percent increase in tariff.
-He said that it was due to frequent power outage, which is why pumps have to be often run by generators, which is contributing to a rise in water lifting cost.
+In 2008, the online billing system was introduced for the utility board, and it heralded mixed signals from the citizens, mainly because of spotty Internet services, and in 2009, WASA increased the water tariff by 20 percent, only a month after a five percent increase in tariff.
+He said that it was due to frequent power outages, which is why pumps have to be often run by generators, which is contributing to a rise in water-lifting cost.

 By mid 2009, the water crisis was so large and widespread, that WASA decided to transport tanks of water on trucks to major areas of the capital.
 Earlier the same month, he said that "due to dependence on deep tube wells, water layers in the city are dropping around three metres a year on average" about the excessive use of underground water of the capital through around a thousand illegal deep tube wells, and filling up of low-lying land, canals and water bodies are causing the underground water level to drop alarmingly.
-Various researchers say that this could put the citizens in severe water crisis in the future and also cause land to subside.
-As a result, the capital braced for one of their history's worst water logging problems, that Abedin believed was resulted from unauthorised buildings being built on land filled up from ponds and lakes.
-He also brought attention to more than a 100,000 illegal links in the national water supply network which costs the nation around Tk 350 million a year.
+Various researchers say that this could put the citizens in a severe water crisis in the future and also cause land to subside.
+As a result, the capital braced for one of their history's worst waterlogging problems, which Abedin believed resulted from unauthorised buildings being built on land filled up from ponds and lakes.
+He also brought attention to more than 100,000 illegal links in the national water supply network, which costs the nation around Tk 350 million a year.

 Oliver Twist – SWAT fiasco

-On 29 July, Abedin filed the case with Gulshan Police Station after a burglary at his house in Gulshan during which thieves stole a laptop, three digital cameras and two cell phone sets.
+On 29 July, Abedin filed the case with Gulshan Police Station after a burglary at his house in Gulshan during which thieves stole a laptop, three digital cameras, and two cell phone sets.
 Given his prominence, instead of regular police officers, the elite SWAT team followed the leads in the case.
-The investigation lead to the discovery of a network of young burglars who were street urchins.
-The media reported that this case was like that of Oliver Twist- Charles Dickens noted work.
+The investigation led to the discovery of a network of young burglars who were street urchins.
+The media reported that this case was like that of Oliver Twist- Charles Dickens's noted work.